IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Simulation Evaluation Results

 \subsubsection{Belief Map Node Embedding Analysis}

 We evaluated the impact of belief map embedding on planning efficiency.
-Calculating the information gain for a trajectory can take up a disproportionate amount of the planning time if not implemented well.
-We found that in our typical testing environments, using our belief map embedding in the tree nodes reduced the time to compute the information gain for each node by around $80$-$95\%$.
+Calculating the information gain for a trajectory can take up a disproportionate amount of the planning time if the belief map is not implemented well.
+We found that in our typical testing environments, using our belief map embedding in the tree nodes reduced the time to compute the information gain for each node by around $80$--$95\%$.
 This increase in speed only resulted in an additional ${\sim}20$ MB of memory usage for the search tree.

-The cumulative effect of this speedup is demonstrated in Fig.~\ref{fig:node-embedding}, which compares tree size versus computation time for the first planning iteration, with and without embeddings, across 100 trials on random simulation environments.
+The cumulative effect of this speedup is demonstrated in Fig.~\ref{fig:node-embedding}, which compares tree size and computation time for the first planning iteration, with and without embeddings, across 100 trials on random simulation environments.
 Due to the reduction in time to add each new node to the planning tree, the tree size is much larger at any point during planning.
+On the initial planning cycle, approximately $84\%$ of the computation in each planning loop is spent on information gain evaluation, and most of the remaining $16\%$ is devoted to the steering function (of which roughly $3\%$ involves collision checking).
+This distribution highlights why accelerating information gain evaluation has such a large effect on increasing the rate at which new nodes can be added to the trajectory tree.

-Our embedding also has a profound impact on the speed of recycling the search tree between plans.
-Previously the information gain at each node would be calculated individually when recycling the tree, with the nodes toward the base of the tree getting evaluated many times.
-Now, the tree can be updated recursively from the root to the leaves without evaluating the information at any node more than once.
+Our embedding also has a profound impact on how quickly the search tree is recycled between plans.
+Previously the information gain at each node would be calculated individually when the tree is recycled, with the nodes toward the base of the tree getting evaluated many times.
+Now, the tree can be updated recursively from the root to the leaves without the information at any node being evaluated more than once.
 In our typical environments, this optimization reduced the per-node tree rebuild time from $180.93~\upmu\text{s}~(\sigma = 14.7~\upmu\text{s})$ to $15.48~\upmu\text{s}~(\sigma = 1.9~\upmu\text{s})$.